kopf/httsleep/docs/tutorial.rst

             until={'status_code': 200, 'json': {}})

 One benefit of this is added readability -- the client *sleeps until* a certain response is received.
-Another is the ability to chain conditionals to form not just boolean ANDs, but also boolean ORs.
-More on that later in :ref:`Chaining Conditionals <chaining-conditionals>`.
+Another is the ability to chain conditions to form not just boolean ANDs, but also boolean ORs.
+More on that later in :ref:`Chaining Conditionals <chaining-conditions>`.

 Setting Alarms
 --------------